 - Do not use/convert natural ecosystems, pristine ecosystems into agricultural area - Use semi-natural ecosystems and areas of high value for biodiversity e.g. HCV areas in a sustainable way, only.
 This means to maintain and support natural processes in these areas and to prevent damages caused by the use. - Prevent negative impacts to neighboring natural ecosystems and protected areas.
-Negative impacts can arise from fertilising, spraying pesticides, use of heavy machinery, disposal of waste, etc.
+Negative impacts can arise from fertilising, spraying pesticides, use of heavy machinery, disposal of waste etc.

-- Use natural soil drainage rather than installed water canals and pipes.
+- Implement a minimum share of ecological structures/ semi-natural habitats on your farm (a minimum of 10 % is recommended) - Use natural soil drainage rather than installed water canals and pipes.
 Only drain if it is inevitable. - If farming occurs on peatland, make sure that agricultural activities are compatible with biodiversity protection.
 If biodiversity friendly farming is not possible, set aside this land.
 Check for subsidies in order to take this area out of production. - Do not drain marshes; do not extract peats - Build back water drainage canals wherever possible and restore former wetlands - Keep a buffer zone of primarily native vegetation along seasonal and permanent water bodies.
-The buffer zone should be of minimum 10 m width and kept free of fertilisers and pesticides. - Do not dispose materials and substances inappropriate for the environment and biodiversity such as oil, CPPs, CPP packaging or containers, medicines, animal manure, and construction rubble, in rivers, streams or other surface or ground waters - Do not burn vegetation (including vegetative waste) in order to create new agricultural land (or clear crop residues)
+The buffer zone should be of minimum 10 m width and kept free of fertilisers and pesticides. - Do not dispose materials and substances inappropriate for the environment and biodiversity such as oil, packaging or containers, medicines, animal manure, and construction rubble, in rivers, streams or other surface or ground waters - Do not burn vegetation (including vegetative waste) in order to create new agricultural land (or clear crop residues)